xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractcompounddeftype/prot.md

+Protection level of the compound.

 ## Signature

 ```typescript
 prot?: string | undefined;
 ```

+## Remarks

+Specifies the access protection level (public, private, protected) for the compound using DoxProtectionKind enumeration values.
+Note that whilst this attribute is not marked as optional in the XML schema, it may not be present in all compound definitions.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>